 High Performance Leadership Skills: Victim or Accountable?

 Are you a victim of circumstances or accountable for your outcomes?
-This is a fundamental choice frequently written about and discussed in personal development, peak performance studies, and even spiritual literature.
+This is a fundamental choice frequently written about and discussed in personal development, peak performance studies, and even spiritual literature – it is also where we begin any conversation about high performance leadership skills, because accountability is the gateway that unlocks all other leadership skills.

 The choice is also connected to high performance leadership.